Bold, smoky, and easy! This cast-iron roasted red salsa brings taquería-style flavor to tacos, bowls, and chips without needing an oven.

 - Freezer: Yes, you can freeze this salsa!
 Let it cool completely, then pour into a freezer-safe container or silicone tray.
 I like freezing it in small portions so I can grab just what I need — perfect for adding a quick burst of extra flavor to soups, beans, or skillet meals.

-- Meal prep: This is one of my favorite salsa roja-type make-ahead sauces.
-I double it when I’m prepping for burritos, taco bowls, or just a solid week of beans + rice + something saucy.
+- Vegan meal prep: This is one of my favorite salsa roja-type make-ahead sauces, along with my vegan queso-inspired Mexican salsa.
+I double them when I’m prepping for burritos, taco bowls, or just a solid week of beans + rice + something saucy.

 - Leftover ideas: Stir into cooked beans, mix with quinoa or rice, swirl into a soup, or use it as a red sauce for nopales—aka cactus paddles, if you’ve got them.